Zdeněk Zeman: Tactics and style of management

 Based on Dutch Totaal Voetbal, Zdeněk Zeman has described the concept of his 4–3–3 system as "geometry", and his teams also known for approaching a football philosophy clearly based on lively, quick, attacking play, the offside trap, and zonal marking.
 His teams are well known for their fast, spectacular, aggressive, and offensive style of play, as well as their ability to score many goals, but also for the corresponding tendency to concede them.
 His tactics were also influenced by his time playing handball in his youth.

-A respected and experienced manager, his coaching techniques, especially regarding athletic preparation, fitness, and training (a field in which he has a particular interest), are also proverbial for their effort and diligence.
-Notable features of his system are the use of a high defensive line, the offside trap, high pressing, zonal marking, short first-touch passes, and one-twos played on the ground.
-However, the deep-lying playmaker in his formation must also be competent at providing long passes and switching the play.
-The wingers in his system are set to move inside the channels, and usually play a free creative role.
-All of these elements combined made Zeman's tactics solid, spectacular and highly versatile: they are effective against top teams as well as weaker ones.
-Despite his reputation, he has also been criticised by other figures in the sport for his outspokenness and lack of major title victories throughout his career.
+Zeman has been praised for his coaching techniques, especially in athletic preparation, fitness, and training.
+His tactical systems rely on a high pressing and defensive line, with a deep-lying playmaker providing long passes and switching the play.
+Wingers move inside the channels as a creative roles.
+However, his outspokenness and lack of major trophies have been criticized by some within the sport.

 Having the right players for his tactical system is essential; usually the characteristics needed by his players are: